 War Memorial Carillon Appeal

 In 1923 a proposal was made by the Evening Students to erect a carillon as a war memorial to the 197 members of the University who died during World War I. An Executive Committee was appointed to oversee the project.
 Opinion was divided between constructing a free-standing campanile or placing the carillon in the existing tower the existing tower won.

 An appeal for the project was launched and by 1925 over 15,000 pounds had been collected.
 The Structure Subcommittee, led by engineer Dr J J C Bradfield, member of Senate (1913-40) and Chief Engineer of the Sydney Harbour Bridge, presented a proposal whereby the weight of the carillon bells in the tower would be supported by steel stanchions, thereby causing no harm to the structure.

 The carillon itself was designed by the prominent British Bellfounders John Taylor & Co, who cast the bells in 1927 in their foundry in Loughborough, Leicestershire.
 The bells were shipped on the Port Gisborne to Sydney early in 1928.

 Instead of the 49 bells (4 fully chromatic octaves) which had been ordered, the University received 62: 49 inscribed ones and a duplicate set of 13 (one full octave), so each note in the top octave was sounded by 2 bells.

-The 4 largest bells required one horse-drawn cart each.
-Each convoy consisted of 8 carts.
+The 4 largest bells, including the AIF and the Arts bells, required one horse-drawn cart each.
+Each convoy consisted of 8 carts: